Chemistry opens doors to rewarding careers.

 Environmental Health and Safety Manager:

 My science degree afforded me the ability to apply for the role I have now.
-I traveled to the U.S with the goal of pursuing a postdoctoral position.
+I travelled to the U.S with the goal of pursuing a postdoctoral position.
 However, the first position offered was in the hazardous materials/environmental regulations field.
 I have been in the Environmental Management field for over 25 years.
 My degree allowed me to work in the academic, industrial and government research settings.

 Work life balance and acquiring management skills.
 Gender differential in pay and respect.
 Having had to travel outside Australia to start my career, missing being in Australia and missing my family.